shadowman-lab/shadowman.reports/roles/build_report_windows/README.md

 build_report_windows
 ========

 Installs Apache and creates a report based on facts from Windows services and packages modules.
-Utilize var "detailedreport=false" if you do not need packages or services information
+Utilize var "detailedreport=false" if you do not need packages or services information.
+Use in combination with win_scan_packages and win_scan_services modules included in the collection

 Requirements